 Preparing for Day One

-This is the required workshop for Inclusive Classroom Institute certification and is open to all faculty whether or not you are intending to pursue certification.
+This is the required workshop for Inclusive Classroom Institute (ICI) certification; all faculty are welcome to register, whether or not you intend to pursue ICI certification.

 Date & Time:

-In the Preparing for Day One workshop, co-led by Tanya Gladney (Sociology and Criminal Justice and consultant on implicit bias training for law enforcement agencies) and Ann Johnson (Faculty Development), participants will explore ways to increase self-knowledge in order to become more mindful of diversity in the classroom and its complexity.
+Participants will explore ways to increase self-knowledge in order to become more mindful of diversity in the classroom and its complexity.
 In addition, participants will develop strategies for preparing an inclusive excellence syllabus statement, monitoring classroom climate, and minimizing personal bias.
-This is a flipped workshop – which means that participants will be expected to complete homework before the workshop and come prepared to apply and discuss it.

 - Identifying our implicit biases and making and action plan for addressing them